 Four Days in Amsterdam, Holland

 There’s something magical about Amsterdam.
-This was my second visit to the Dutch capital, and still I have trouble explaining to people what is so captivating about it.
+I recently visited the Dutch capital for the second time, and still I have trouble explaining to people what is so captivating about it.
 I can never quite get across how genuinely crooked all of the buildings are.
-Crooked doors, windows, walls, steps, all going in a different direction to each other, but yet all fitting together so perfectly.
+Crooked doors, windows, walls, steps; all going in a different direction to each other, but yet all fitting together so perfectly.
 It genuinely boggles my mind, & no picture on earth can accurately capture the imperfect perfectness of it all.

 I love the attitude of the city, it’s relaxed and easy going, but everything still runs smoothly & efficiently.
 I love the wonky gingerbread houses lining the canals, a classic car or two parked nonchalantly outside.
 Wandering along the canals almost transports you to another time; it feels otherworldly and special.
 Somehow, I even grew to enjoy the thrill of nearly being mowed down by any number of the bloodthirsty cyclists at every corner.

 I visited the city with one of my best friends & we dedicated our time to walking along the canals and eating as much as humanly possible.
 Below is a lengthy list of recommendations and a whole bundle of photographs from our time in the city.
 Enjoy!

 Hotel Mozart // our cute hotel was so perfect for us.
 We opted for the “romantic canal view room” – a little more expensive than other rooms, but worth it.
 We could see the glistening canal outside, and a super cute classic car nearby that we affectionately named Louis.
 Literally a five minute walk away from the Rijksmuseum, this is within walking distance to everywhere you’ll want to go.
 Added bonus: it’s nestled in along Prinsengracht, which is one of the prettiest streets in the whole city.
 Address: Prinsengracht 518, 1017 KJ Amsterdam, Netherlands